regaw-leinad/nosql-sql/README.md

 ## Motivation

-Coming from MongoDB, and perplexed by the notion of writing SQL statements to query a NoSQL database, I set out to write a translator
+I thought it was a bit odd writing SQL statements to query [DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/)'s NoSQL database.
+So, I set out to write something to allow me to do just that: Turn MongoDB-like queries into [DocumentDB parameterized queries](https://azure.microsoft.com/en-us/blog/announcing-sql-parameterization-in-documentdb/).

 ## Usage